 Be a team player.

 If you don’t care who gets credit, you will succeed.
 It’s important to stand up for yourself and garner credit where due, but it is just as important to be able to work with others, incorporate many concepts together and allow other ideas to flourish as well.

 Give 110 percent, but find time to recharge.

 To stay at your best means finding time to rest.
 Burnout can hinder your ability to think, lead and perform well.
 Don’t stress yourself out trying to work so hard that it is detrimental to your performance in the end.

 Fearing change will hamper your ability to be better tomorrow than you were today.
 If it isn’t broken, you can still try to fix it.
 There will always be room for improvement.
 Being able to adapt and innovate, especially as each person and company does things differently, will help you stay ahead of the competition.

 You should constantly be working to develop leadership and professional skills by exercising them in everyday situations.
 Emulating successful leaders and not forgetting the simple gestures can go a long way in becoming an effective leader and outstanding intern over time.

 If you’re interested in interning at Pierpont Communications in Austin, Dallas or Houston this upcoming semester, submit your resume by August 1, 2018.
 Learn more about our internship program and how to apply online here.

-Lauren Williams started at Pierpont as an intern before joining the team as an Assistant Account Executive.
+Lauren Blalock started at Pierpont as an intern before joining the team as an Assistant Account Executive.
 She supports clients in the healthcare, consumer and energy sectors.Contact Us